By D. Brian Smith

 Photography: Ben Moment

-Everyone likes a happy ending.
-Many of the competitors at the Kentucky IndyCar 300 wouldn't consider their finish as being fantastic, with one exception.
-Ed Carpenter won his first IndyCar competition by a few feet.
-In the closest finish ever for the Kentucky 300, Ed's 113th IZOD IndyCar race was a victory.
-He narrowly beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a competition that Mr. Franchitti is extremely good at playing - formula car racing.
+Everyone enjoys a happy ending.
+Most of the competitors at the Kentucky IndyCar 300 wouldn't consider their finish as being fantastic, with one exception.
+Ed Carpenter won his first IndyCar competition by a car nose.
+In the closest finish ever for the Kentucky 300, Ed's 113th IZOD IndyCar race was his first win.
+He barely beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a game that Mr. Franchitti is extremely good at playing - formula car racing.

-Though Dario Franchitti is now in first place for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her ace driver Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
+Though Dario Franchitti is now in the lead for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her accomplished racer Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
 Ed finally got the monkey off his back, that monkey being no IZOD IndyCar wins.
 Ironically, Sarah Fisher is remembered for being the first woman racer to lead from the pole of the 2002 Kentucky 300 IndyCar race.

-Before the start of the Kentucky 300, Will Power had set the pace with the top speed of 219.28 mph.
+Before the beginning of the Kentucky 300, Will Power had set the pace with the top speed of 219.28 mph.
 He led the first 48 laps of the contest and was also holding on to an 11-point lead over Franchitti in points for the 2011 IZOD IndyCar series championship.
-Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, collided with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance racecar.
-With this minor prang, Power had to pit two more times and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape on occassion.
-Will Power wound up being the last racer on the lead lap, in 23rd position and eventually completed the event in 19th.
+Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, crashed with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance car.
+With this minor prang, Power had to pit two more instances and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape on occassion.
+Will Power wound up being the last racer on the lead lap, in 23rd position and eventually completed the Kentucky 300 in 19th.

 Dario Franchitti gets a helping hand in the pits.